open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 ### Push Metric Exporter

-Push Metric Exporter sends the data on its own schedule.
-Here are some examples:
+Push Metric Exporter sends metric data it receives from a paired [periodic exporting MetricReader](#periodic-exporting-metricreader).
+Here are some
+examples:

 * Sends the data based on a user configured schedule, e.g. every 1 minute.
 * Sends the data when there is a severe error.